 The Board meets formally at least four times each year.
-A representative of OrbiMed attends all meetings; representatives from Frostrow Capital LLP are also in attendance at each Board meeting.
-The Chairman encourages open debate to foster a supportive and co-operative approach for all participants.
+A representative of OrbiMed attends all meetings; representatives from Frostrow are also in attendance at each Board meeting.
+The Independent Directors also meet before each formal Board meeting without representatives from Frostrow and OrbiMed being present.
+The Chair encourages open debate to foster a supportive and co-operative approach for all participants.

 The Board has agreed a schedule of matters specifically reserved for decision by the Board.
 This includes establishing the investment objectives, strategy and the Benchmark, the permitted types or categories of investments, the markets in which transactions may be undertaken, the amount or proportion of the assets that may be invested in any geography or category of investment or in any one investment, and the Company's share issuance and share buyback policies.